Overview of Azure Cloud Shell

 An advanced option is provided to associate existing resources to Cloud Shell.
 At the storage setup prompt, click "Show advanced settings" to show additional options.
 Dropdowns are filtered for your assigned Cloud Shell region and locally/globally-redundant storage accounts.

-- Cloud Shell runs on a temporary machine provided on a per-session, per-user basis
+- Cloud Shell runs on a temporary host provided on a per-session, per-user basis

 - Cloud Shell times out after 20 minutes without interactive activity

-- Cloud Shell can only be accessed with a file share attached
+- Cloud Shell requires a file share to be mounted

 - Cloud Shell is assigned one machine per user account

-- Permissions are set as a regular Linux user (Bash)
+- Permissions are set as a regular Linux user in Bash

-The machine hosting Cloud Shell is free, with a pre-requisite of a mounted Azure file share.
+The machine hosting Cloud Shell is free, with a pre-requisite of a mounted Azure Files share.
 Regular storage costs apply.